JedLee6/Flutter_In_Practice_V2_English/chapter02/section03-Status Management.md

           color: _active ?
 Colors.lightGreen[seven hundred] : Colors.grey[600],),),); }}
 ```

-## 2.3.3 Parent Widget manages the status of child Widgets
+## 2.3.3 Parent Widget manages states of child Widgets

-It is often a good way for the parent Widget to manage state and tell its children when to update.
-For example, an IconButton is an icon button, but it is a stateless Widget because we assume that the parent Widget needs to know if the button has been clicked in order to act accordingly.
+It is often a good way for the parent Widget to manage states and tell its children when to update.
+For example, an `IconButton` is an icon button, but it is a stateless `Widget` because we assume that the parent Widget needs to know if the button has been clicked in order to act accordingly.

-In the following example, TapboxB exports its state to its parent widget via a callback, which is managed by the parent widget, so its parent widget is the StatefulWidget.
-But because TapboxB does not manage any state, TapboxB is a StatelessWidget.
+In the following example, TapboxB exports its state to its parent widget via a callback, which is managed by the parent widget, so its parent widget is the `StatefulWidget`.
+But TapboxB does not manage any state, so TapboxB is a `StatelessWidget`.

-The ParentWidgetState class:
+The `ParentWidgetState` class:

-- Managed for TapboxB`_active`State.
+- Manages the `_active` State for TapboxB.
-- realization`_handleTapboxChanged()`, which is called when the box is clicked.
+- Implements `_handleTapboxChanged()`, which is called when the box is clicked.
-- Called when the state changes`setState()`Update the UI.
+- Calls `setState()` to update the UI when the state changes.

-TapboxB class:
+`TapboxB` class:

-- inherit`StatelessWidget`Class, because all state is handled by its parent widget.
+- Subclasses `StatelessWidget` Class, because all state is handled by its parent widget.
 - It notifies the parent widget when a click is detected.

 ```dart